State-of-War-PostBar/SOW-Remastered/docs/SPECIFICATIONS.md

 ---
 ## Coordinate System

-For any type of positioning in this program, either rendering or game calculating or anything else, the coordinate system is always the same:
+For any type of positioning in this program, e.g. rendering or game calculating or anything else, the coordinate system is always the same:

 *Starts from **bottom left corner**, and apply the rule of x→ y↑.*